ArcNLET-Py/ArcNLET-Py/docs/UserManual/vzmod.rst

 procedure:

-1. Calculate the elevation of the water table by subtracting a constant (denoted as A) from the smoothed DEM, i.e., (**Smoothed_DEM** – A).
+1. Calculate the elevation of the water table by subtracting a constant (denoted as A) from the smoothed DEM, i.e., (**Smoothed DEM** – A).
    This constant is the distance between the smoothed DEM and the water table.
 It can be estimated from field measurements of water level in monitoring wells.
 This estimation requires first calibrating the smoothing factor of ArcNLET in the manner of Wang et al. (2011).
-   After the calibration, a plot is created based on the measured water level and smoothed DEM, as shown in Figure 2‑7, which is adapted from Wang et al. (2011).
-By fitting a linear regression curve between the measured water level and smoothed DEM, the intercept of the linear curve is the value of A. In Figure 2-7, the A value is 2.86m.
+   After the calibration, a plot is created based on the measured water level and smoothed DEM, as shown in Figure 3-3, which is adapted from Wang et al. (2011).
+By fitting a linear regression curve between the measured water level and smoothed DEM, the intercept of the linear curve is the value of A. In Figure 3-3, the A value is 2.86m.

 2. Calculate the elevation of the infiltrative surface by subtracting the distance of the infiltrative surface to the land surface (denoted